teamcfadvance/ValidateThis/README.md

 * Contribute to the discussion on developing the framework on the [ValidateThis development list](http://groups.google.com/group/validatethis-dev)
 * Submit bug fixes or help code new features (see _Code Contributions and Git Workflow_, below)

-### Code Contributions and Git Workflow
+### Code Contributions

 The [ValidateThis development list](http://groups.google.com/group/validatethis-dev) is a good place to ask questions or discuss large changes before coding.
+Please also review the following sections concerning Git configuration to deal with line endings and the Git workflow model used by this project.

+#### Dealing with Line Endings

+As recommended by [this GitHub Help page](http://help.github.com/dealing-with-lineendings/), we ask that all ValidateThis developers set their Git `core.autocrlf` setting accordingly.

+**Linux and Mac OS X:**

+	git config --global core.autocrlf input

+**Windows:**

+	git config --global core.autocrlf true

+If you do not want to set `core.autocrlf` globally, you can set it as a repository option by changing to your ValidateThis clone directory and running one of the above commands without the `--global` option.
+For example:

+	cd ~/Projects/ValidateThis
+	git config core.autocrlf input

+#### Git Workflow

 The git repo's _develop_ branch is used as the primary development branch.
 The _master_ branch will always be the current stable release.
 When finalizing a release, a release branch will be used (e.g., _release-0.99_).
 The Git workflow employed for ValidateThis development is nicely detailed in this blog series, by Bob Silverberg, [A Git Workflow for Open Source Collaboration](http://www.silverwareconsulting.com/index.cfm/Git-Workflow):